 - if you are going to use the application for personal use, some features will be excessive.

-A great tool for minimalism lovers, SimpleNote does not boast an abundance of complicated features and super functions like the previous applications.
-However, it has a very high speed of work.
 As the name implies, SimpleNote tries to remove the barriers between you and your notes.
 It does this by offering simple text notes.

 SimpleNote is simpler than other products, which means it doesn’t display a bunch of distractions when you’re just trying to write something down for later.
 You can get notes on your smartphone (Android or iOS), on your desktop (Windows, macOS and Linux) or in the SimpleNote web app.
 SimpleNote displays all your notes on the home screen and you can organize them with tags.
 You can collaborate with other SimpleNote users, either by email or by sharing a link to your notes.
 As for the notes themselves, you can add text and… that’s all.
 No flags, images, voice memos – only text.
 There’s nothing wrong with that, and it might be ideal if you prefer simplicity.

 - you can organize your records;

 - extending the information, sending notes via email.